 Fastly maintains and updates the WAF ruleset based on rule updates from commercial third parties, Fastly research, and open sources.
 Fastly updates the published rules into a policy as needed, or when changes to the rules are available from their respective sources.
 Also, Fastly can add new rules that match the published classes of rules into the WAF instance of any service after the WAF service is enabled.
 These updates ensure immediate coverage for new or evolving exploits.

-Magento and Fastly manage the update process to ensure that new or modified WAF rules work effectively in your Production environment before the updates are deployed in blocking mode.
+Adobe and Fastly manage the update process to ensure that new or modified WAF rules work effectively in your Production environment before the updates are deployed in blocking mode.
 See Fastly WAF rule set update and maintenance.

 The standard WAF service powered by Fastly does not support the following features: